 The back of the arm will have some give to it and it will feel like there is now some distance (due to the water) between the surface of the skin and the muscle, but the tricep itself will feel hard.

-Abs - Enlarged but more blurry between the tendenous connection of each abdominal.
+Abs Enlarged but more blurry between the tendenous connection of each abdominal.
 Your waist line will likely be visibly larger due to liver enlargement as a result of carbohydrates and water filled up here as well.
-You won't see any striations in the obliques and it may look like you have a bit of a “muffin top” (enlargement of the area just above the hips).
+You won't see any striations in the obliques and it may look like you have a bit of what some may call a “muffin top” (I'm not a fan of the term but it is an enlargement of the area just above the hips).
 Likely no clear distinction of bottom abs.

-This is the sweet spot you are aiming for.
+Here is the sweet spot.
 Your muscle glycogen has been filled deep in the tissues to the brim, but there is no storage yet on the outside.

 Muscle hardness of cardboard or styrofoam, meaning very hard but if you push your finger into it with enough pressure it will have some give.
 Muscle will appear tight against skin.

-Abs - A 3D look with clear outline of the top and likely the bottom abs as well.
-Clear tendenous connection of each abdominal (depending on leanness).
-A rock hard look to the core area in general.
+A 3D look with clear outline of the top and likely the bottom abs as well.
+Clear tendinous connection of each abdominal (depending on leanness).
+A rock hard look to the entire core.